-YouthUp is an open-source campaign to build a more inclusive politics in Europe
+#YouthUp is an open-source campaign that promotes a more inclusive politics in Europe

 There’s a growing belief among young people that the formal structures presented as the only way to ‘do’ politics simply aren’t working.
 When parties trade power and voting doesn’t seem to change anything, casting a ballot feels ineffective and disempowering.
 When democracy is reduced to a darkened, solitary polling booth once every five years as opposed to real opportunities to effect change, young people opt out.